LukePappa/Ourism/p.md

-One direct, complete, unbounded, and undivided reality may be abstracted as qualia, qualia as physics, physics as mathematics, and mathematics as logic.
+One direct, preconceptual reality may be abstracted as qualia, qualia as physics, physics as mathematics, and mathematics as logic.
 In an infinite and eternal act of self-realization, it subjectively experiences ever-finer attunement to itself.